corona-warn-app/cwa-website/blog/2022-06-01-cwa-2-23/index.md

 ---
-page-title: "CWA 2.23: Extension of technologically expired certificates in the CWA"
+page-title: "CWA 2.23: Extension of technically expired certificates in the CWA"
-page-description: "CWA 2.23: Extension of technologically expired certificates in the CWA"
+page-description: "CWA 2.23: Extension of technically expired certificates in the CWA"
 page-name: cwa-2-23
 page-name_de: cwa-2-23
 author: CWA-Team, 6 pm